 Ramps, Slopes and the Sea

-Do not take the wheelchair into the sea.
-The tyres are very buoyant and if the wheelchair begins to float it will become unstable and may roll over.
+Do not take the wheelchairs into the sea.
+Beach wheelchair tyres are very buoyant and if the wheelchair begins to float it will become unstable and may roll over.

 Ensure handles are not hot, wet or slippery before negotiating a slope or ramp.

 Know your limitations in terms of strength and endurance before attempting to go down or up a ramp, slope or slipway, or negotiating a difficult terrain.